-Plan members were required to contribute 5% of their annual creditable compensation for non-hazardous job classifications and 8% of wages for hazardous job classifications.
+Contributions - Plan members were required to contribute 5% of their annual creditable compensation.
 Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers were required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545 (33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined, on the basis of a subsequent actuarial valuation that amended contributions rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
-For the year ended June 30, 2019, participating employers contributed 21.48% of each employee's wages, which is equal to the actuarially determined rate set by the Board.
+For the year ended June 30, 2020, participating employers contributed 16.22% (non-hazardous) through June 30, 2019 and 19.30% thereafter, respectively of each employee's wages, which is equal to the actuarially determined rate set by the Board.
 Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.

 Plan members who began participating on, or after, January 2014, were required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Members in the plan contribute a set percentage of their salary each month to their own account.
 Plan members contribute 5% of wages to their own account and 1% to the health insurance fund.
 The employer contribution rate is set annually by the Board based on an actuarial valuation.
 The employer contributes a set percentage of each members' salary.
-Each month, when employer contributions are received, an employer pay credit is deposited to the members account.
+Each month, when employer contribution are received, an employer pay credit is deposited to the members account.
 For non-hazardous members, their account is credited with a 4% employer pay credit.
 The employer pay credit represents a portion of the employer contribution.
+For the fiscal year ended June 30, 2020, the contributions were \$51,928.

-Benefits-CERS provides retirement, health insurance, death and disability benefits to Plan employees and beneficiaries.
-Employees are vested in the plan after five years of service.
+Benefits - CERS provides retirement, health insurance, death and disability benefits to plan employees and beneficiaries.
+Employees are vested in the plan after five years' service.